Study people, projects and organisations from a psychological perspective.

 Calvin is an Industrial-Organisational Psychologist.
 He’s an Associate Fellow of the British Psychological Society who works as a safety leadership and management consultant.
 Calvin specialises in the psychology of risk and trust, including safety culture in high-hazard organisations.View Calvin’s LinkedIn profile

-John is a Senior Lecturer with 20 years’ experience in the petrochemical and aromatics industries.
+John is the Course Coordinator.
+He is a Senior Lecturer with 20 years’ experience in the petrochemical and aromatics industries.
 A former process engineer with ICI, John has extensive technical and business project management experience.
-He’s been teaching in our School of Engineering for over 10 years.

 Where this will take you